 Depending on the storm makeup, you can have a wet microburst or a dry microburst.

-A wet microburst is when a lot of rainfall comes along for the ride.
-(Actually, "whole lot" is an understatement.
-Think of all the superlatives: "incredible," "amazing," "unfathomable," "eye-popping," "jaw-dropping"…).
+A wet microburst is when a substantial amount of rainfall (and hail!) comes along for the ride.

 A fire hose.